jdduke/fc/README.md

 FunctionComposition
 =============

-FunctionComposition is a simple header-based C++ library for composing functions.
+FunctionComposition (fc) is a simple header-based C++ library for composing functions.

 It provides a simple and expressive way of combining program logic and routines, with support for lambdas, function objects and pure functions.